 The Archmage nodded, causing Arcana to raise a brow.

-"Not yet she isn't," he simply responded as his hand radiated with turquoise energy, mana, then slammed his palm onto the earth below.
+"Not yet she isn't," he simply responded as his hand radiated with turquoise energy, mana, then released the energy with a snap of his fingers.

 Arcara simply observed as the Archmage enhanced the Mana dummies without the girl noticing.